binerogroup/documentation/storage/persistent-block-storage/create-volume.rst

 OpenStack Terminal Client
 -------------------------

-To create a volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To create a volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run this command: ``openstack volume type list``.
 Save the name of the volume type you want to use.